abdulniyaspm/druglord/README.md

  - Traverse multiple page results
  - i18n
  - Use lxml for faster results
- - Group products by name if similar
+ - Machine learning to identify and group similar products